 I loved the garden accents.
 Just look at the base of this table!

 I left the market barn with a promise to return after lunch.
-Exiting into a large courtyard filled with classical string music, white pea gravel under my feet and the sun on my face; I am transported on vacation.
-I am still reveling in the atmosphere and wondering if Mr. Bruno's inspiration was Tuscany or Napa Valley or Spain.
+Exiting into a large courtyard filled with classical string music, white pea gravel under my feet and the sun on my face.
+Reveling in the atmosphere of Mr. Bruno's inspiration, my mind wanders to Tuscany; I am transported on vacation.

 At the far end of an esplanade, large sun-bleached doors beckon us to come look further.
 The sun is glaring off the tops of the white umbrellas and it just couldn't be a more perfect day.